whamester/Ravn-Challenge-V2-Wonnyo-Hamester/README.md

 ### Additional Information

-Leave the firebase hosting here:
+Leave the firebase hosting here: https://star-wars-d5184.web.app/ Develop branch was used as feature branch and merged into master

 ## Technologies used